-Our Board of Directors is divided into three classes and currently has eight members.
+Our Board of Directors is divided into three classes and currently has nine members.
 Each class has a three-year term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

-There are two directors in the class whose term of office expires in 2023, Jeffrey L. Edwards, Clay B. Thorp and Benjamin R. Yerxa.
-Messrs.
-Edwards and Thorp were previously elected by our stockholders.
-Dr. Yerxa co-founded the Company and previously served as its Vice President, Research and Development from 2011 to 2012.
-He was recommended to the Board by Dr. Shaffer.
-If re-elected or elected, as applicable, at the Annual Meeting, each of these nominees will serve until the 2025 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until his death, resignation or removal.
+There are three directors in the class whose term of office expires in 2024, Richard Croarkin, William D. Humphries and Nancy J. Hutson, each of whom were previously elected by our stockholders..
+If re-elected at the Annual Meeting, each of these nominees will serve until the 2027 annual meeting and until his or her successor has been duly elected and qualified, or, if sooner, until his or her death, resignation or removal.
 It is our policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
-All of the directors then serving on our Board of Directors attended the 2022 Annual Meeting of Stockholders.
+All of the directors then serving on our Board of Directors attended the 2023 Annual Meeting of Stockholders.